TUALATIN CHAPTER, NSDAR, LAKE OSWEGO, OREGON

 promotion.
 Throughout our chapter’s history, we have supported DAR Schools with special emphasis on

 Chemawa Indian School, a residential high school, in Salem, Oregon.
-OSSDAR contributes towards tuition
+Oregon State Society Daughters of the American Revolution

 PATRIOTISM